Deep, Dark, Natural, Light - When it comes to boosting shine, black hair can offer tons of glossy-shades.

 Step 3: Follow these Instructions

 Before you start the application process, don't forget to brush your hair and make partitions.
-Divide your hair into 4 sections, tightening each layer with a hairband.
+Divide your hair into 4 sections, tightening each layer with a hairband or Alligator clip.
 You can also apply Vaseline or petroleum jelly to your hairline.
-Plus, wear an old t-shirt - You never know when henna leaves your sight!
+Plus, wear an old t-shirt - Henna can be messy.

 Step 5: The Waiting Game

 Henna hair application can be a lengthy process.
-First, you have to let the henna paste mixture rest for 8-10 hours, and then you have to apply it to your hair for 2-3 hours.
-Once the duration is up, wash your hair.
-Use Sulfate-free shampoo for best results.
+First, you have to let the henna paste mixture rest for 8-10 hours, and then you have to apply it to your hair for 3 hours.
+Once the duration is up, rinse your hair.
+Use Sulfate-free conditioner for best results.